apache/maven-resolver/src/site/markdown/remote-repository-filtering.md

 provide input for the filter.

-Enabling filters does not make them active (participate in filtering): if a given remote repository does not have any input available, the filter pulls out from "voting" (does not participate in filtering, abstains from voting).
+Enabling filters does not make them active (participate in filtering): if a given remote repository does not have any input available, the filter pulls out from "voting" (does not participate in filtering, will abstain from voting).

 In short, enabling filters is not enough, to make it active for a remote repository, you must provide them with "input data" for this remote repository as well.

-The most common case in case of multiple remote repositories is following setup: enable both filtering, and provide Maven Central prefixes file (downloaded) and if any remote repository offers prefixes, download them as well.
+The most common configuration in case of multiple remote repositories is the following setup: enable both filters, provide the Maven Central prefixes file (downloaded) and if any remote repository offers prefixes, download them as well.
 Optionally provide groupId files for other remote repositories, if needed.
 It results in following filter
 activity: